Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully

 \subsection{Hyperparameter Tuning}

 Hyperparameter tuning is performed on ARIM-v2, employing the same hyperparameters on ARIM without further tuning.
-In order to minimize the chance of overfitting in hyperparameter space, we split the ARIM-v2 training set into training and validation, keeping $20\%$ (24,000 samples) for validation, the rest (120,000 samples) being used for training.
-Regarding the WeNoRT regime, we trained our model for $100$ epochs in the conventional training regime, followed by $20$ epochs in the noise-constrained training regime.
+In order to minimize the chance of overfitting in hyperparameter space, we split the ARIM-v2 training set into training and validation, keeping $20\%$ (24,000 samples) for validation, the rest (96,000 samples) being used for training.
+Regarding the our regime based on weight pruning, we trained our model for $100$ epochs in the conventional training regime, followed by $20$ epochs with weight pruning.
 The ratio of noise reduction $r$ was validated considering values in the set $\{0.15, 0.3, 0.45\}$, the best performance gains being obtained for $r=0.3$.
-We compared WeNoRT with conventional training for $120$ epochs and dropout for $120$ epochs, respectively.
+We compared the weight pruning regime with conventional training for $120$ epochs and dropout for $120$ epochs, respectively.
 The dropout rate was validated in the range $[0.1, 0.5]$, the best rate being $0.25$.
 In all cases, we used mini-batches of $16$ samples using the Adam optimizer \cite{Kingma-ICLR-2015} with a learning rate of $5 \cdot 10^{-5}$ and a weight decay of $10^{-5}$.
 Regarding the parameter $\lambda$ in the loss function, we tried out several values ranging from $1$ to $20$, the best solution being achieved for $\lambda=10$.